edmundmk/kenaf/doc/Rationale.md

 Once I'd ruled out `+`, reusing `~` seemed like a good choice.

-## Why isn't there an integer type?

-JavaScript seems to have proven that we don't need one.
-53-bits is probably more than enough for most calculations in most situations where Kenaf will be used.

-Lack of a 64-bit integer does present a problem when interacting with an API which returns 64-bit integers as handles or as ID values.
-These kind of values will have to be exposed to Kenaf as some other kind of object.

-## Why do bitwise operations truncate to 32 bits?
-Why is the result unsigned?

-I looked at the way JavaScript handles the same operations.
-Kenaf treats bitwise results as unsigned because I feel like it is more natural to deal with unsigned values when dealing with bitfields.

 ## Why is `>>` logical right shift?
 Why is arithmetic right shift `~>>`?

 Since bare `<<` performs *logical* left shift, I feel like the mirrored